cprates/box/README.md

 ## Mount points
-At its current state, *box* ignores the mount points in the spec and configures a static list of mount points:
+At its current state, *box* ignores the mount points in the spec file and configures a static list of mount points:
 * /proc
 * /tmp